LucasAlfare/FLTimer/core/src/jvmMain/kotlin/com/lucasalfare/fltimer/core/data/persistence/README.md

 read data through function arguments or something like that.

-In the other hand, writing the application data to files can be easy after getting the target information that should be wrote.
+In the other hand, writing the application data to files can be easy after getting the target information that should be written.
 For example, always that a `SolvesUpdate` or `SessionsUpdate` events was fired is possible to store those information in temporary fields and compile all of then at once when the application fires an event indicating an, e.g., request to finish.